Hardware Verification

 The commands execute without error.

-should show nearby WiFi SSIDs if WiFi is enabled and networks are in range.(Minimal Verification: Commands run, show
+nmcli device wifishould show the state of thewlan0(or similar) interface (e.g.,connected,disconnected).nmcli device wifi listshould show nearby WiFi SSIDs if WiFi is enabled and networks are in range.(Minimal Verification: Commands run, show

-interface status).(Full Verification: Nearby networks are listed).
+wlan0interface status).(Full Verification: Nearby networks are listed).

 2.6 Bluetooth Interface